 You will be working in a Portsmouth City Council Category 2.5 Sheltered Housing Scheme.
-You must be prepared to work in any Category 2.5 sheltered scheme as required.
+The current vacancy is at John Marshall Court, although you must be prepared to work in any Category 2.5 sheltered scheme as required.

 You will be part of a Support Assistant team under the supervision of the Sheltered Scheme Manager.
 There will be periods of time when you are working alone in the scheme.
 Part of your duties will be to assist the Scheme Manager with ensuring the security of the building and the carrying out of various health and safety checks.

-You will be working in a Support Assistant team as part of a rota, Monday to Sunday including Bank Holidays, with the earliest shift commencing at 7am and the latest ending at 10pm.
-You will be need to be able to work flexibly to meet the demands of the service and to cover leave and other staff absence to ensure the delivery of the sheltered housing service.
+You will be working 22.5 hours per week as part of a rota, Monday to Sunday including Bank Holidays, with the earliest shift commencing at 7am and the latest ending at 10pm.
+You will be expected to work flexibly to meet the demands of the service and to cover leave and other staff absence to ensure the delivery of the sheltered housing service.